-If you want to register for an individual seller account (i.e. not a business) then keep scrolling down until you find a link to register for an Individual seller account.
-This link is tiny, mostly because Amazon is not trying to push that product.
-Follow the steps to go about setting up an Amazon seller account for private sellers.
+If you want to register for an individual seller account (i.e., not a business), then keep scrolling down until you find a link to register for an Individual seller account.
+This link is tiny, mainly because the platform is not trying to push that product.
+Follow the steps to set up an Amazon seller profile for private sellers.

-If you are a business, then you will see an orange button that says 'Sign-Up'.
-You will know it is the right button because it will tell you that there is a fee for the account just below.
+If you are a business, you will see an orange button that says ‘Sign-Up.’
+You will know it is the correct button because it will tell you that there is a fee for the account just below.

-If you already have an Amazon account, then you can sign into it here.
-It won't be a seller account unless you go through the steps to create an Amazon seller account, but it will help to pre-populate some of the data, which will make the registration process a bit smoother.
-If you do not have an Amazon account, then you can make one at this stage.
+You can sign into it if you already have an Amazon profile here.
+It won’t be a seller account unless you go through the steps to create a seller profile, but it will help pre-populate some of the data, making the registration process a bit smoother.
+If you do not have one, you can create one at this stage.

 4. Tell Amazon about your business

-In the next few steps, Amazon will ask you a few different questions about your business.
-You do not need to have a legally registered company in order to sell on Amazon, but it is going to help.
-Your life becomes a whole lot easier both on Amazon and beyond.
+Amazon will ask you a few different questions about your business in the next few steps.
+You do not need to have a legally registered company to sell on Amazon, but it will help.
+After that, your life becomes much easier both on Amazon and beyond.

-The information that you will be asked here is pretty basic.
-You will be asked for your legal business name, your address, and a few contact details.
-Nothing too crazy and this is all information you should have to hand.
+The information that you will be asked for here is pretty basic.
+You will be asked for your legal business name, address, and a few contact details.
+Nothing too crazy, and this is all information you should have to hand.

 When you enter a telephone number, you will be asked to verify it via SMS.
-So, it is important that you enter a real telephone number there or you won't be able to create an account!
+So, you must enter a real telephone number there, or you won’t be able to create an account!

-There are two things that you will need to know here when you are setting up an Amazon seller account:
+There are two things that you will need to know here when you are setting up a seller profile:

 - Credit card details